s3dse/rnd-microservices-handson/README.md

 curl -X GET 'http://192.168.99.100:8082'
 ```

-The result is this - it just contains an orders resource:
+The result is this - it just manages an orders resource:
 ```json
 {
   "_links": {